 I was in a dilemma.
-Here I was, passionate about making the world a better place, of course, in my own little way and not being able to explain to my niece what being humanitarian meant.
+Here I was, passionate about making the world a better place.
+Of course, in my own little way and not being able to explain to my niece what being humanitarian meant.
 What is the human factor?

-The beauty of the humanitarian field is that the key criteria for getting a leg in is simply being human.
-Degrees are good, networking is good, but being human trumps them all.
+The beauty of the humanitarian field is that the key criterion for getting a leg in is simply being human.
+Degrees are good and networking is good, but being human trumps them all.
 I like to call this ‘’the human factor’’.
 Only human beings can empathize and every human being can!
 Empathy is the main ingredient of humanitarianism.
 Empathy propels human beings into action.
-It is this empathy that leads us to give and it is in this giving that we make other people’s lives better and our societies sane.
+It is this empathy that leads us to give.
+It is in this giving that we make other people’s lives better and our societies sane.

 So the next time my niece asks what makes someone a humanitarian, or what is the human factor?
 I have my answer ready for her!
 I will confidently tell her that to be a humanitarian, you don’t have to be extraordinary.
 You just have to be a human being who sees and feels the pain of others – and do your own bit to make them smile, even if only for a while.